 In honor of, well, my recent birthday, I've been thinking about how birthdays are portrayed on TV.
 Here are some of my favorite birthday-themed TV episodes, complete with presents.
 Presents!

-The Present: A live reading of Roman's hard sci-fi movie script, complete with on-the-spot rewrites; dignity.
+A live reading of Roman's hard sci-fi movie script, complete with

 What are your favorite birthday-themed TV episodes?